Free image to video AI: create videos from images

 To get the best results out of HeyGen, combine the simplicity of the Photo Avatar tool with the precision of AI Studio.
 Use a single static portrait as your foundation, map dynamic audio and motion to it, and then refine the output for a lifelike, professional-quality finish.

 Skip the complex 3D rigging or camera setups.
 Upload a photo or graphic, a high-resolution professional portrait, historical photograph, or AI-generated character from tools like Midjourney or ComfyUI.
-For the most natural facial movements and to avoid issues like overly "gummy" teeth during animation, make sure your starting image features a neutral, closed-mouth expression.
+For the most natural facial movements and to avoid issues like overly "gummy" teeth during animation, please ensure your starting image features a neutral, closed-mouth expression.
 High-quality images produce the best results.

 Give your still image a voice and personality.
 Pair your photo with a realistic AI voice from the library, or upload your own custom audio file for perfectly matched lip-sync.
 You can also leverage Custom Motion prompts to direct the photo avatar's specific facial expressions, emotional cues, and subtle head movements.